Foods for Lactating Mothers:

-Pregnancy,baby care,post postpartum are very important phases in a woman’s life.
+Pregnancy, baby care, post postpartum are very important phases in a woman’s life.
 Every woman might undergo these but each one’s experience is very unique.
-The journey is very beautiful that the mother totally forgets her self in nurturing the new born.
+The journey is very beautiful that the mother totally forgets her self in nurturing the newborn.
 I wish I contribute a little information on the nutrition part of this lovely phase.
-Breastfeeding exclusively till 6 months is a must for every baby and every mother and till 1 year breastfeeding should be major source of nutrition.
+Breastfeeding exclusively till 6 months is a must for every baby and every mother and until 1-year breastfeeding should be the major source of nutrition.
 Solids should only complement breastfeeding.
 You offer loads of nutrition as long as you breastfeed your baby.
 There is no compulsion to stop breastfeeding at any age.

 A breastfeeding mother needs some 500 extra calories approximately.
-But this in turn depends on your individual body weight,food habits,baby’s expectations.
+But this, in turn, depends on your individual body weight, food habits, baby’s expectations.
 Mothers milk is the most nutritious food a baby can have.
 The quality/nutritional value never deteriorates with any factor.
 Even when a nursing mother doesn’t eat well, the baby will get all nutrients 100%.
 The body takes all nutrients from the reserves of the mother even when she doesn’t take enough food.
-The more the mother’s reserves begin to reduce,it might affect the health of the mother.
-Hence it is important take that “EXTRA CARE” on food of a nursing mother.
+The more the mother’s reserves begin to reduce, it might affect the health of the mother.
+Hence it is important to take that “EXTRA CARE” on the food of a nursing mother.

 I shall keep updating this section with my recipes and inputs regularly.
 Please bookmark this page or follow my blog here or like my page at www.facebook.com/KitchenKathukutty to receive regular updates in your mailbox and facebook.Here below are few suggestions(traditional & modern) based on my experience,elders voice,doctors suggestions and reading.

 Foods that help in better milk supply:(Quality & quantity)